KMontero606/Mission-to-Mars/README.md

 "To Infinity and BEYOND!" ~Buzz Lightyear

 # Project Overview:
+1. Adjust the current web app to include all four of the hemisphere images using BeautifulSoup and Splinter to scrape full-resolution images of Mars’s hemispheres and the titles of those images
+2. Store the scraped data on a Mongo database
+3. Use a web application to display the data and alter the design of the web app to accommodate hemisphere images
 # Results:
 ## Deliverable 1: Scrape Full-Resolution Mars Hemisphere Images and Titles
 ```